-The stochastic binarization is better than the Sign function, but is harder to implement.
+The stochastic binarization is better than the Sign function but is harder to implement.
 As a result, the deterministic Sign function is used more often.

-Although, a BNN training method uses binary (+1 or -1) weights and activations to compute the parameters gradients, the real-valued gradients of the weights are accumulated in real-valued variables.
+Although a BNN training method uses binary (+1 or -1) weights and activations to compute the parameters gradients, the real-valued gradients of the weights are accumulated in real-valued variables.

 The reason for using real-valued gradient flow is because it is required for Stochastic Gradient Descent to work properly.
 SGD explores the space of parameters in small and noisy steps, and that noise is averaged out by the stochastic gradient contributions accumulated in each weight.
 Therefore, it is important to keep sufficient resolution for these accumulators, and hence use more than 1-bit.
-This method of training can be seen as variant of Dropout, in which instead of setting some of the activations to zero when computing the parameters gradients, both the activation and the weights are binarized.
+This method of training can be seen as a variant of Dropout, in which instead of setting some of the activations to zero when computing the parameters gradients, both the activation and the weights are binarized.

 One problem comes up while performing backpropagation.
-The derivative of the binarization functions are zero almost everywhere.
+The derivative of the binarization functions is zero almost everywhere.
 As a result, the exact gradient of the cost function w.r.t. the quantities before the binarization step would be zero.
 This would render SGD useless and our network would never get trained!